What time management tips for piano teachers worked for you recently? Have you tried things that have helped make your business run more efficiently?

 If you like using online tools that are available across all digital platforms, here are some suggestions.
 Each of these have different strengths that you can explore.

-The tool that has personally helped me the most in time management as a piano teacher is Monday.
+One tool that has been incredibly helpful to me in time management as a piano teacher is ClickUp.

-It’s technically a project management tool, but I use our weekly to-do lists for time management also.
+It’s technically a project management tool, but I use the weekly to-do lists and recurring tasks for time management (and brain management so I don’t forget!) also.

 I used to have a Google Doc where I kept my to-do lists and reminders and it got so messy I didn’t even know where I was anymore!

-Choose one online software that looks like it works with your personality and make it a point to use it every day for three months.
+Choose one tool that looks like it works with your needs and your personality and make it a point to use it as often as you can for two or three months.

 By then, you should know if it fits your style or if you need to try something else.